aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/use-custom-raw-data-loader-psd-files/_index.md

 ## How to read PSD layers Java with a custom raw data loader?
 Load only the pixel rectangles you need by implementing `IPartialRawDataLoader` and passing the implementation to `RasterImage.loadRawData`.
 This approach eliminates the need to keep the entire image in memory, which is crucial when **how to handle large PSD files**.
 You’ll instantiate your loader, configure `RawDataSettings`, and finally invoke `loadRawData`.
 The loader receives each block of raw bytes, allowing you to write them to a file, feed them into a machine‑learning model, or apply on‑the‑fly transformations.

-## Step 1: Create the RawDataTester Class
+## Step 1: create the rawDataTester class
 The first step is to define a class that implements the `IPartialRawDataLoader` interface.
 This class will contain methods to process raw pixel data.

 ```java